 Thank you, Mr. Chairman.
-I am pleased to present to this distinguished Committee my friend and colleague, Senator Jeff Sessions, and to offer my support for his nomination to be the next Attorney General of the United States.
+Mr. Chairman, Senator Feinstein, members of this distinguished Committee: I am pleased to join Senator Shelby in presenting my friend and colleague, Senator Jeff Sessions, and to offer my support for his nomination to be our next Attorney General.

-Jeff Sessions and I were first sworn into the United States Senate on the same day - January 7, 1997.
+Jeff Sessions and I were first sworn into the United States Senate on the very same day.
 In the 20 years since, we have worked closely on some issues and on opposite sides on others.
 In fact, it would be fair to say that we have had our share of vigorous debates and policy disagreements.
 Through these experiences, I have come to know Senator Sessions professionally as a trusted colleague and personally as a good friend.
-I can confidently vouch for the fact that Jeff Sessions is a person of integrity, a principled leader, and a dedicated public servant.
+I can vouch confidently for the fact that Jeff Sessions is a person of integrity, a principled leader, and a dedicated public servant.